Join Sophie-stication Nation

 - I send him to a Christian private school, I talk to him about God and Jesus.

 - I encourage him to think on his own and be his own person, despite what others may think about him.

 - I make my son pay attention in church.

 - I prefer to spend time with my son as oppose to working myself to death and never seeing him.

 - My son has been in several extracurricular activities.

 Do these things make me a “perfect mother?”
 What about the mothers who do not do these things, does this mean they are bad?

 What I am getting at, is that there are no perfect parenting techniques.
 Your techniques depend on you as a parent.
 Each parent is different and each child is different.

 Your main responsibility as a parent is to raise your children to the best of your ability, make sure they are a good person, and give them the tools they need to make it successfully through life.
 (Click here to tweet).

 The only opinion about your motherhood techniques that you have to care about is your own.
 If you are satisfied with how you are as a mother and how you are raising your children, then nothing else matters.
-I want my son to be a good God fearing man, this is what I instill in him.
-I have seen some mothers, where I think there parenting techniques just suck.

 I have come to learn that it is not up to me to say who is a good mother versus who is not.
 Unless they ask my opinion or is paying me to teach them parenting, then I keep my mouth shut.
 I cannot worry about someone else’s motherhood problems.
 I cannot enforce my motherhood standards on someone else if they feel like they are doing the best they can do.